AMonoyios/Cliff-Jump/README.md

 ## Requirements

 ### ToDo
-- Add player ability jump & double jump.
+- Add comments and gameplay testing/overview
-- Implement a game-over trigger. (*3)
+- Bug fixes and final polishings

 ### OnGoing
-- Implement player "walk" functionality.
+- Implement a game-over trigger. (*3)

 ### Done
 - Spawn objects to fill width of screen regardless the size/scale.